 Friends, we've been talking about a fresh start for months.
 Months!
-While it's absolutely true that a fresh start is in reach for us any day - any moment! - of the year, we are creatures of systems and habits, and we are part of a culture that says a new year begins on January 1.
+While it's absolutely true that any day can be a fresh start (it's one of our core truths!), we are creatures of systems and habits, and we are part of a culture that says a new year begins on January 1.
 So, let's embrace it!
-Let's use this week to sweep out the old - take that, 2020! - and welcome in the new.
+Let's use this week to sweep out the old and welcome in the new.
 From your heart to your home, from the mental to the physical, we've compiled a list of 12 easy (and almost all free!) ways to make a fresh start this week.

 So, if you're craving a fresh start in your...